 - Wave a hand in front of his line of vision – if his head follows your hand, you will know he can see it.
 If he doesn’t react, it’s not a sure sign he is blind, but it could be an indicator.

 - See how he reacts to you putting crickets in his enclosure – sometimes leopard geckos can be lazy hunters but the majority of them will try to catch the crickets.
+You can feed them canned crickets instead.
 If he doesn’t notice their presence, your leopard gecko could be blind or partially blind.

 If your leopard gecko is blind